BayesWatch/deep-kernel-transfer/README.md

 Regression
 -----------

 **QMUL Head Pose Trajectory Regression.** In order to run this experiment you first have to download and setup the QMUL dataset, this can be done automatically running the file `download_QMUL.sh` from the folder `filelists/QMUL`.
+Moreover, you have to change the kernel type, editing the entry in `configs.py` (default `BNCosSim`) to `rbf` or `spectral`.
+Please note that other kernels are not supported for this experiment and their use will raise an error.
 The methods that can be used for regression are `gpshot` and `transfer` (feature transfer).
 In order to train these methods, use:

 ```
 python train_regression.py --method="gpshot" --seed=1
 ```

 The number of training epochs can be set with `--stop_epoch`.
-If you wish to change the kernel, please edit the entry in `configs.py`, which defaults to `BNCosSim`.
 The above command will  save a checkpoint to `save/checkpoints/QMUL/Conv3_gpshot`, which you can test on the test set with:

 ```
 python test_regression.py --method="gpshot" --seed=1